-This authority's internal auditor, acting independently and on the basis of an assessment of risk, carried out a selective assessment of compliance with relevant procedures and controls to be in operation during the financial year ended 31 March 2019.
+This authority's internal auditor, acting independently and on the basis of an assessment of risk, carried out a selective assessment of compliance with relevant procedures and controls to be in operation during the financial year ended 31 March 2020.

-The internal audit for 2018/19 has been carried out in accordance with this authority's needs and planned coverage.
+The internal audit for 2019/20 has been carried out in accordance with this authority's needs and planned coverage.
 On the basis of the findings in the areas examined, the internal audit conclusions are summarised in this table.
 Set out below are the objectives of internal control and alongside are the internal audit conclusions on whether, in all significant respects, the control objectives were being achieved throughout the financial year to a standard adequate to meet the needs of this authority.

 Internal control objective Agreed?
 Please choose one of the following Yes No Not covered A. Appropriate accounting records have been properly kept throughout the financial year.
-B. This authority complied with its financial regulations, payments were supported by invoices, all expenditure was approved and VAT was appropriately accounted for. ~ C. This authority assessed the significant risks to achieving its objectives and reviewed the adequacy of arrangements to manage these. / D. The precept or rates requirement resulted from an adequate budgetary process; progress against the budget was regularly monitored; and reserves were appropriate. / E. Expected income was fully received, based on correct prices, properly recorded and promptly banked; and VAT was appropriately accounted for. / F. Petty cash payments were properly supported by receipts, all petty cash expenditure was approved and VAT appropriately accounted for. / G. Salaries to employees and allowances to members were paid in accordance with this authority's approvals, and PAYE and NI requirements were properly applied. / H. Asset and investments registers were complete and accurate and properly maintained.
-1 Periodic and year-end bank account reconciliations were properly carried out.
-J. Accounting statements prepared during the year were prepared on the correct accounting basis (receipts and payments or income and expenditure), agreed to the cash book, supported by an adequate audit trail from underlying records and where appropriate debtors and creditors were properly recorded. / K. IF the authority certified itself as exempt from a limited assurance review in 2017/18, it met the exemption criteria and correctly declared itself exempt. ("Not Covered" should only be ticked where the authority had a limited assurance review of its 2017/18 AGAR) L. During summer 2018 this authority has correctly provided the proper opportunity for the exercise of public rights in accordance with the requirements of the Accounts and Audit Regulations.
-Not applicable M. (For local councils only) Trust funds (including charitable) - The council met its responsibilities as a trustee.
-Yes No Not applicable
+B. This authority complied with its financial regulations, payments were supported by invoices, all expenditure was approved and VAT was appropriately accounted for. ~ C. This authority assessed the significant risks to achieving its objectives and reviewed the adequacy of arrangements to manage these. / nation of the D. The precept or rates requirement resulted from an adequate budgetary process; progress against the budget was regularly monitored; and reserves were appropriate. / E. Expected income was fully received, based on correct prices, properly recorded and promptly banked; and VAT was appropriately accounted for. ~ F. Petty cash payments were properly supported by receipts, all petty cash expenditure was approved and VAT appropriately accounted for. ~ En You G. Salaries to employees and allowances to members were paid in accordance with this authority's approvals, and PAYE and NI requirements were properly applied. / H. Asset and investments registers were complete and accurate and properly maintained. / Periodic and year-end bank account reconciliations were properly carried out.
+J. Accounting statements prepared during the year were prepared on the correct accounting basis (receipts and payments or income and expenditure), agreed to the cash book, supported by an adequate audit trail from underlying records and where appropriate debtors and creditors were properly recorded. / K. IF the authority certified itself as exempt from a limited assurance review in 2018/19, it met the exemption criteria and correctly declared itself exempt.
+(If the authority had a limited assurance review of its 2018/19 AGAR tick "not covered") L. The authority has demonstrated that during summer 2019 it correctly provided for the exercise of public rights as required by the Accounts and Audit Regulations. / 20,270 Star particular Control of the Control of the Contr M. (For local councils only) Yes No Not applicable Trust funds (including charitable) - The council met its responsibilities as a trustee.
+Cash III Maria I